molgenis/hadoop-pipeline/README.md

 ---

 __Problem:__
-The `-D` argument suggested below does not work.
+The `-D` argument suggested does not work.

 __Solution:__
 Be sure to place the `-D` argument right behind the `myapplication.jar` argument on the command line: